 Since its inception in 2006, CODA’s mission has been to seek out and give artistic access to young, underexposed talents in our community who might not otherwise have the opportunity to develop their creative abilities.

 One of the primary ways in which Community School of the Arts (CSA) serves the local community is through our Community Outreach for Developing Artists (CODA) program.
 CODA currently provides no-cost music instruction to over 900 at-risk children in DuPage County who lack exposure to the arts due to financial and demographic barriers.

 Partners in Outreach

 CSA provides weekly music instruction at nine locations.

 District 33 – West Chicago

 At District 33 in West Chicago, 508 children receive weekly or twice a week general music classes.
-Additionally, we provide 109 children with Suzuki violin lessons.
+Additionally, 109 children receive Suzuki violin lessons.
 West Chicago locations include: the Early Learning Center, Gary Elementary where we house most of the violin program, and Educare of West DuPage where we serve preschool children, infants and toddlers.